jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 Note that this post was inspired by [this article](https://wiseodd.github.io/techblog/2016/08/12/lstm-backprop/) by Kristiadi.
 I also heavily referenced [this post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) by Christopher Olah.
 If you find any part of this article intriguing and intellectually captivating, you will surely enjoy reading their blogs as well.
 With this in mind, let's jump right into it.

-## Disecting LSTMs
+## Dissecting LSTMs

 Long Short-Term Memory networks, or LSTMs for short, are one of the most widely used building blocks of Recurrent Neural Networks, or RNNs.
-This is because LSTMs overcame many of the limitations of basic vanilla RNNs: while simple RNN gates are bad at retaining long-term information and only remember input information that were fed into it relatively recenty, LSTMs do a great job of retaining important information, even if they were fed into the cell long time ago.
+This is because LSTMs overcame many of the limitations of basic vanilla RNNs: while simple RNN gates are bad at retaining long-term information and only remember input information that were fed into it relatively recently, LSTMs do a great job of retaining important information, even if they were fed into the cell long time ago.
 In other words, they are able to somewhat mimic the function of the brain, which involves both long and short-term memory.

 The structure of an LSTM cell might be summarized as follows: